ResearchIT/pronto-user-docs/docs/picking_the_best_resource.md

 # Picking the Best Resource For Your Job

 On Pronto, servers are divided into partitions based on intended use case.
 Choosing the correct partition when you submit your job will maximize its performance.
 If you do not specify a partition when you submit your job, it will run on whatever server happens to be available.
-This can result in the job taking **5x longer or more**, and result in **missed paper submission deadlines**.
+This can result in the job taking **5x longer or more**.

 The best way to choose a partition is to do a test run of your job on each partition with a **small** subset of your data.